Uruguay has a very friendly policy and a straightforward process.

 several authorized private clinics in Uruguay.
 This exam is fast, and it is not a

 screening test.
-We will take you to the private clinic to obtain your health card. - Time in the country.
-It is important to stay in county as much as possible during
+We will take you to the private clinic to obtain your health card.

 Remember that all documents issued overseas need to be apostilled in order to be valid